-Typical Land Uses include light manufacturing, offices, warehouses, and health clubs.
+Typical Land Uses include light manufacturing, offices, warehouses, and contractor's offices.
 This is the only zone where self-storage facilities would be permitted.
-This zone combines all of Yorktown's industrial areas into two zones and replaces the previous M1, M1-A, M1-B, and M2 zones.
-I2 would only be for Yorktown Heights.
+This zone combines all of Yorktown's industrial areas into a single zones and replaces the previous M1, M1-A, M1-B, and M2 zones.

-- · Large minimum lot size. - Significant open space requirement for the tract (e.g., not less than 20 percent). - Lower F.A.R. compared to hamlet centers (e.g., 0.40).
+- Large minimum tract size (e.g., 15 acres) and large minimum lot size (e.g., 60,000 sq. ft.) - Significant open space requirement for the tract (e.g., not less than 20 percent) with additional an open space requirement for each parcel (e.g., not less than 30 percent). - Lower F.A.R. compared to hamlet centers (e.g., 0.40).
 This would allow a 24,000-sq.ft. building on an 60,000-sq.ft. lot. - Woodland buffers adjacent to single-family residential zones, and minimum 20-foot landscaping strips along street frontages. - Limited, signalized entrances into the tract from major arterial roadways, aligned with other commercial entrances or roadway intersections. - Lighting standards should require outdoor light to be focused downward and away from residential areas.
 Standards should also strive to reduce glare effects. - All areas should be subject to natural resource protection requirements relating to wetlands, water bodies, steep slopes, tree clearing, etc.